 - Carry an "emergency" card.
 More and more, plastic is a necessary financial instrument, which means you need to carry something.
 A charge card will keep you honest, let you rent a car or reserve a hotel room, and be there if you're traveling and don't have the cash to make an emergency purchase (think new tire, overnight stay, or urgent care visit).

 The big names in charge cards today are still American Express and Diner's Club.
 But if you like the comfort of Visa and Mastercard, you can find those brand names, too.

-For example, Chase offers customers its "Ink Visa" charge card.
+For example, Chase offers customers its "Ink" charge card.
 Like all charge cards, there is no interest rate, since you must pay in full each month.
-But it does come with a $95 annual fee.
+But it does come with an annual fee.
 This is for its "enhanced" Ultimate Rewards program.
 Among other things, the program allows you to redeem reward points for airline tickets--any class, any destination--with no travel restrictions or blackouts.

 What about a credit card?